Top 30 Japanese employers in the Netherlands 2022

 Partly this is due to the large proportion of potentially “brass plate” type Japanese companies, with no employees in the Netherlands – often the regional holding company for a group of companies.
 Partly it is due to the lack of disclosure – information on companies in the Netherlands does not seem to be as readily available as it is in the UK, where data on Companies House can be freely accessed.
 As a result, even when an employee figure is disclosed for a Japanese company in the Netherlands, it can sometimes turn out to be the employee total for the whole of the European or EMEA region.
 The Japanese Ministry of Foreign Affairs data also shows this in the large number of Japanese companies it labels “uncategorised.”

-With those caveats in mind, we have attempted a Top 30 largest employers for the Netherlands (which can be downloaded for free below this post).
+With those caveats in mind, we have attempted a Top 30 largest employers for the Netherlands (which can be downloaded below this post).
 If you would like a more detailed, company by company analysis, giving all 123 companies within the 30 corporate groups, and their size where available, this is available as a pdf for £9.99/€12.
 Please contact us for payment via PayPal.

 Look out for the regional headquarters